Capgemini/grade-ladder-fullstack/README.md

 The aim of this document is to help the team understand the difference between the grades.

 ## Resources

-Doing by grade is extremely complicate to mantain...
-I suggest to reorganise by:
-- subject:
-   - level
-     - beginner
-     - intermediate
-     - advanced

 - HTML:
     - beginner: [pluralsight HTML Fundamentals](https://app.pluralsight.com/library/courses/html-fundamentals/table-of-contents) , [pluralsight Semantic HTML](https://app.pluralsight.com/library/courses/semantic-html-2329/table-of-contents)